SiliconLabsSoftware/matter_extension/slc/sample-app/sensor-app/siwx917/README_WiFi.md

 2. Contact Sensor       : Matter Contact Sensor
 3. Occupancy Sensor     : Matter Occupancy Sensor

-The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the Thread network.
+The SiWx917 SoC device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.

 If the LCD is enabled, the LCD on the Silicon Labs WSTK shows a QR Code containing the commissioning information needed for the BLE connection and starting the